Tuttotorna/OMNIA-VALIDATION/docs/TEMPORAL_COLLAPSE_LEVEL_3_INDEX_V0.md

 The current strongest declared external-source result is v6.

+The current strongest verified external-source result is v7.

-v6 is stronger than v5 as a declared source-boundary step.
+v7 is stronger than v6 because it uses a public/documentable benchmark boundary.

-v6 is not `external_source_verified`.
+v7 does not claim that OMNIA solves GSM-Symbolic.

+v7 maps GSM-Symbolic-derived structural trajectory records into the Level 3 raw warning mechanism.

 ---